raufmahar92-dotcom/pH-calculator-AR-Mahar/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0-3178C6?style=for-the-badge&logo=typescript)](https://www.typescriptlang.org/)
 [![Powered by Gemini](https://img.shields.io/badge/Gemini_AI-2.5_Flash-8E7CC3?style=for-the-badge&logo=google)](https://ai.google.dev/)

 A modern, interactive, and comprehensive web application for chemistry students, educators, and lab researchers.
-Created by **Sir AR Mahar**, this suite provides accurate solution calculations, stoichiometry solvers, an interactive periodic table reference, and an intelligent **AI Chemistry Tutor** powered by Google's **Gemini 2.5 Flash** model.
+Created by **Sir AR Mahar**, this suite provides accurate solution calculations, stoichiometry solvers, an interactive periodic table reference, and an intelligent **AI Chemistry Tutor** powered by Google's **Gemini 2.5 Flash** model
+.chemistry Lab is a complete chemistry calculation and tutoring tool built for students and teachers who need fast, accurate acid-base chemistry calculations along with real explanations — not just answers.
+Many students struggle with pH, pOH, molarity, molality, and dilution problems because they don't have access to a reliable calculator or a tutor available whenever they get stuck.
+This app solves that by combining: A full suite of accurate chemistry calculators Step-by-step, easy-to-follow solutions An AI chemistry tutor available anytime to explain concepts in simple language Built for students and teachers at GH1-047 Govt.
+Higher Secondary School, Ali Mahar, District Ghotki, Sindh, and for any student learning acid-base chemistry.

 🌐 **Live Application:** [https://p-h-calculator-ar-mahar.vercel.app/](https://p-h-calculator-ar-mahar.vercel.app/)